Whiteknight/ParserObjects/docs/v3/index.md

 ### `IResult<T>`

 The `IResult<T>` abstraction represents the result of a parser execution.
-It communicates success or failure, and on success it may include the parsed value.
+It communicates success or failure, and on success it may include the derived value.
 The result may also include metadata about the result (location, a custom error message, etc).

 ### `IParser<TInput, TOutput>`